The rotation-magnetism relationship in solar-type stars. Constraining magnetic flux emergence rates: Introduction

 To measure stellar surface magnetic fields, two main observational techniques have been employed.
-Spectropolarimetry (Zeeman-Doppler imaging, ZDI) allows mapping large-scale field geometry and the detection of magnetic cycles \citep{Bellotti25a,AlvaradoGomez25}, but suffers from cancellation of mixed-polarity small-scale flux within a spatial resolution element \citep[see][for estimated corrections]{See19}.
-Zeeman broadening and Zeeman intensification of absorption lines, measured in Stokes I, provide the total unsigned photospheric field independent of polarity.
-This method has been successfully applied to mid-K to late-M-type stars \citep{Reiners22} but becomes less reliable for G-type stars due to significant rotational broadening and a weaker mean magnetic field.
-This limitation was recently overcome by \citet{Kochukhov20}, who used relative Zeeman intensification (desaturation) of magnetically sensitive Fe~I lines in the presence of stellar magnetic fields, to measure the mean unsigned field strengths of 14 solar-type stars including Sun-as-a-star.
-Their results confirmed a strengthening of the magnetic field with increasing rotation rate, and refined the empirical relation between unsigned flux and coronal X-ray luminosity \citep{Pevtsov03}, obtaining $L_{\rm X} \propto \Phi^{1.24\pm 0.05}$, despite a rather weak dependence of the mean field strength on the Rossby number, with a power-law index of 0.6.
+Spectropolarimetry \citep[Zeeman-Doppler imaging, ZDI;][]{Semel89,Donati+Brown97} allows one to map large-scale field geometry and detect magnetic cycles \citep{Bellotti25a,AlvaradoGomez25}, but suffers from cancellation of mixed-polarity small-scale flux within spatial resolution elements \citep[see][for estimated corrections]{See19}.
+Zeeman broadening of absorption lines, measured in Stokes I, provides the total unsigned photospheric field independent of polarity \citep{Robinson80,Saar86,Basri88,Ruedi97}.
+This method has been successfully applied to mid-K to late-M-type stars \citep{Reiners22} but becomes less reliable for G-type stars due to significant Doppler broadening and a weaker mean magnetic field.
+This limitation was recently overcome by \citet{Kochukhov20}, who used relative Zeeman intensification (desaturation) of magnetically sensitive Fe~I lines in the presence of stellar magnetic fields to measure the mean unsigned field strengths of 14 solar-type stars including the Sun as a star.
+Their results confirmed a strengthening of the magnetic field with an increasing rotation rate.
+However, Zeeman intensification measures the disc-integrated unsigned field without revealing which magnetic structures produce the signal.

-What remains poorly known is how the various surface flux components~-- small-scale and active-region flux~-- combine to produce the observed unsigned field on stars more active than the Sun.
-In particular, the relative importance of small- and large-scale flux in the total Zeeman broadening and intensification remains uncertain.
+On the Sun, the surface magnetic field has two main components. $(1)$ Small-scale magnetic flux covers most of the quiet photosphere and is continually generated by a small-scale dynamo (SSD) driven by near-surface convection \citep{Voegler+msch07,Danilovic10a,Danilovic10b,Rempel14}.
+The SSD flux is additionally replenished by decaying active regions (ARs). $(2)$ Active-region flux emerges in the form of bipolar magnetic regions (BMRs) and their surrounding facular fields, which dominate solar irradiance variability on solar rotation timescales and form bright chromospheric plage \citep[see][for a review of the effect of magnetic fields on irradiance]{Solanki13}.